samtorrisi/misc_scripts/psychopy/finger_tapping/README.txt

 these parameters are also saved for every experiment, along with other data, in a .csv

-also, if one a button box is used the experimenter can keep tabs on subject performance and give between-run feedback or decide whether to re-run anything. summary counts of finger taps are printed in the psychopy stdout window at the end of each run.
+also, if a button box is used, the experimenter can monitor subject performance and give feedback or decide whether to re-run anything. summary counts of finger taps are printed in the psychopy stdout window at the end of each run.

-finally there are 4 possible conditions: right tapping with touch, left with touch, right without touch, left without touch although the last 2 don't make sense with button pushing...
+finally there are 4 possible conditions: right tapping with touch, left with touch, right without touch, left without touch although the last 2 don't make sense a ton of sense with button pushing...

 just fyi, how i converted the original pics to movies:
 #first convert to an animated gif with imagemagick: